Zerokk/HappyAPI-Mercavus-Assignment/README.md

 # ⚡️ Backend Mercavus Assignment ⚡️
 ### Aka API_HAPI, a happy api made in Hapi!

 This is the repository for the Mercavus assignment.
-As requested, it's done with Node, Hapi and Mongoose.
+As requested, it's made with Node, Hapi and Mongoose, and it heavily relies on the power of Typescript and the Object-Oriented Programming paradigm.
+It's not database-opinionated and requires zero configuration in that matter, so you can use a simple Docker MongoDB repository, or any working Mongo instance, and the app will work.

-For the database, you can use a simple Docker MongoDB repository, or any Mongo database you can refer from the code, which is easily customizable.
+Although is a project made in one day, it tries to assemble what a proper monolythic server should look like: easy and fast API creation and management, loosely coupled components, highly customizable, and a simple index file that allows the programmer a quick understanding of what's going on inside the code.
+One of the priorities of the outermost and most prone to modification segments of the app, is to follow the KISS principle: "Keep It Simple, Stupid!".
+The documentation will also guide you through the changes needed to adapt it to your needs.

 ### ⚙️ Installation
 1. Clone the project